 - Multiple daily meetings with key stakeholders with no margin to work

-The role was very complicated, high pressure and thankless at times.
+The role was very complicated, high-pressure, and thankless at times.
 Chaos was the norm.
-Every day, I was pulling my hair out; multiple fire drills or problems occurred daily.
+I was pulling my hair out; multiple fire drills or problems occurred daily.
 The tyranny of the urgent ruled the team.
 Everything was a priority.

-Because of the job stress, I began not sleeping and always worried about what challenge was around the next corner.
-The work was controlling me, I was burning out, and dropping balls.
+Because of the job stress, I began not sleeping and constantly worried about the next challenge around the corner.
+The work was controlling me; I was burning out and dropping balls.
 What’s worse is that I wasn’t leading my team well.

 Eventually, I began to gain control of the work and my schedule.
-I became more productive, less stressed and a better leader.
-My team noticed the difference and asked what changed.
+I became more productive, less stressed, and a better leader.
+My team noticed the difference and asked what had changed.
 I shared the priorities grid with them, how I used the tool and how it helped me focus on the essential work.
 I recommended that they implement it as well.
-The team members were hesitant at first, but they slowly adopted the priorities grid.
+At first, the team members were hesitant, but they slowly adopted the priorities grid.
 They began seeing the difference prioritization made in their work and how it impacted their well-being.

 I’ve since moved into another role.
 Recently, I ran into one of my former Strategic Merchandising Team members.
 She smiled and asked me if I remembered the priorities grid.
 I nodded “yes,” and she told me that she still uses it today – a very gratifying moment for me.

 If you struggle with a complex environment, need help establishing priorities and staying focused on the work that matters most, here are a few helpful thoughts and tips:

 - Initiatives vs. Priorities.
 People confuse these two words.
 There can be many initiatives, but it’s up to you to prioritize them.
 Nothing is a priority if everything is a priority.